Max Purcell: 2020: Australian Open doubles final

-2021: Maiden ATP semifinal, Olympics debut and top 30 in doubles
+2021: ATP singles semifinal, Olympic debut

 Purcell commenced the 2021 season at the 2021 Great Ocean Road Open, where he defeated Norbert Gombos for his first ATP main draw win.
 Purcell was defeated by Karen Khachanov in the second round.

 Purcell earned his first win against an opponent in the top 20 after beating World No. 16 and top seed Gaël Monfils at the Eastbourne International as a lucky loser to reach his first ATP singles quarterfinal and then recorded another win over Andreas Seppi to reach his first semifinal.
 He lost to another Italian Lorenzo Sonego.
-Following this great run, in July he won his second Challenger singles title, the 2021 President's Cup (tennis) in Nur Sultan.
+Following this great run, in July he won his second Challenger singles title, the 2021 President's Cup in Nur Sultan.
 As a result, he entered the top 200 at a career-high in singles of No. 190 on 19 July 2021.

 At the 2020 Tokyo Olympics, Purcell was entered as a last-minute alternate for Andy Murray, who had withdrawn due to a right quad injury.
 Purcell recorded his biggest career win and first over a top 20 player, defeating world no. 15 Félix Auger-Aliassime in straight sets.
 Purcell also replaced Alex de Minaur after he tested positive for COVID-19 in the doubles event, where he partnered John Peers but lost in the first round.

 In August 2021, Purcell reached the third round of the 2021 Winston-Salem Open.
 He re-entered the ATP top 200 in singles as a result.

 He reached the quarterfinals in doubles at the 2021 US Open partnering Matthew Ebden where they lost to 4th seeds and eventual champions Joe Salisbury and Rajeev Ram.
 He was also selected as a wildcard in the singles main draw for his debut at this Major but lost in the first round again to 13th seed Jannik Sinner.

 On 20 September 2021, and following a quarterfinal result at Cary Challenger, Purcell achieved a career high singles ranking of World No. 189.
 He followed this by a final also in singles at the 2021 Columbus Challenger where he lost to Stefan Kozlov.
 He reached a career-high singles ranking of No. 175 and doubles ranking of No. 28 on 18 October 2021.